Code-Institute-Submissions/asforrest-Milestone-4-CarFix_JulyResub/README.md

 ### Interesting and Ongoing Bugs
-1. IDE Update, Crash, and Repair during 23rd Hour During the final week of this project Gitpod updated there systems which made it uncompatible with the Code Institute template and it's elements.
+1. IDE Update, Crash, and Repair during 23rd Hour - 1st round
+During the final week of this project Gitpod updated there systems which made it uncompatible with the Code Institute template and it's elements.
 After a failed attempt at fixing the issue and reaching out to tutoring support: the solution was to switch to the new environment while the workspace was still running.

+This however set development back 2 days.
+To compound this issue my wife was ill and due to the circumstances I was given another 10 days to finish the project without a penalty.

 1. Requiring expanded versions of jQuery
-I ran into an interesting issue where I needed to use the $.post function from jQuery in order to complete the project in the same maner as the lesson material.
-I had used the slim minified version which doesn't contain this.
-The solution was to load full Query.
+I ran into an interesting issue where I needed to use the $.post function from jQuery in order to complete the project in the same maner as the contained in the lesson material.
+However dude to using a slim minified version of the CDN, this doesn't contain this that function.

+The solution was to edit the CDN I was targeting and load the full minified version of jQuery.

-1. Spreadsheet > CSV > JSON > Django (The Creative Solution)
+1. Spreadsheet > CSV > JSON > Django (Creative Solution)
-I had an issue when creating my database of mechanics.
+I had an issue when creating the database of mechanics.
 This was made in Apple Pages and exported to CSV.
 From there this was converted to JSON using the online converter [CSV to JSON](https://csvjson.com/csv2json).

-After getting the data into JSON file I realised that it wasn't possible to import this so I though of a creative solution.
-I created an extra column for "field" with the value of "{" and then procdeeded to use find and replace to fix the rest of the syntax so that the JSON file would be correctly formatted to be important as a Django Fixture.
+After getting the data into JSON file I realised that it wasn't possible to import it so I though of a creative solution.
+I created an extra column for "fields" with the value of "{" and then procdeeded to use find and replace to fix the rest of the syntax and add the closing "}" at the end of each statement so that the JSON file would be correctly formatted to be important as a Django Fixture.

 ![Find and replace](/media/bugs/json-to-django-solution-find-and-replace.png)

 1. Duplicate data cleaning after creating filters and speeding up loading times After creating filters for my mechanics data I realised that I had some duplicate data.
 Since the mechanics data I used had 1530 rows, removing the duplicate data would leave me with only about 30% of around 500 entries.

-I've noticed some slow down due to the large number of entries, so removing the extra entries also increases loading times significantly.
+I also noticed the database was slow with such a large number of entries, so removing the extra entries also increases loading times significantly.

 ![Find and replace](/media/bugs/removing-dubble-data.png)